marie077/cs1302-lists/README.md

     elements are added to the list in sorted order, regardless of the index position specified.
 The Javadoc documentation for these methods should clearly indicate this behavior.

+  * The ```set(int, T)``` method should behave almost the same as it does for the ```ArrayGenList``` implementation, except that after the position is set, the list should rearrange itself to maintain its sorted property.
+The Javadoc documentation for this methods should clearly indicate this behavior.

   * You must explicitly define a default constructor for this class.
 The initial size of a ```SortedArrayGenList<T>``` is ```0``` regardless of your